 You'll want to consider the following additional specs before choosing an inline exhaust fan:

 Once you've worked out the estimated CFM, including all influencing factors, from the ventilation system to the outside climate, round up and look for options that fit this number.
-Inline fans are first based around CFM rating, and it should be easy to weed out those rated above and below your grow tent target.
+Inline fans are first based around CFM rating, and it should be easy to clean those rated above and below your grow tent target.

 The CFM plays into duct size.
 The higher the CFM, the larger the duct required.
 Each inline exhaust fan uses a specific duct size (from 4" to 10" and beyond).
 Use the following as a general guideline: